projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

    UEFI Secure Boot Overview

-UEFI Secure Boot is controlled by a set of UEFI Authenticated Variables which specify the UEFI Secure Boot Policy; the platform manufacturer or the platform owner enroll the policy objects, which includes the n-tuple of keys {PK, KEK, db,dbx} as step 1.
+UEFI Secure Boot is controlled by a set of UEFI Authenticated Variables that specify the UEFI Secure Boot Policy; the platform manufacturer or the platform owner enrolls the policy objects, which include the n-tuple of keys {PK, KEK, db,dbx} as step 1.
 During each successive boot, the UEFI secure boot implementation will assess the policy in order to verify the signed images that are discovered in a host-bus adapter or on a disk.
 If the images pass policy, then they are invoked.